 The extremely rare and highly sought after 18ct pink gold case measures 36mm, excluding the Rolex Oyster screw-down crown.
 The case has been carefully inspected inside and out and then very gently cleaned and lightly hand-polishing to remove any tarnishing.
 Even though this is an early example, very little of the definition has been lost and all the lines, including on the bezel, remain clear.
 It is therefore in superb condition with very few scratches, dings or similar marks visible to the naked eye.

 The screw-down case-back is of full-thickness, having never been inscribed.
-The inside of the case-back carries the Rolex model number 1625 with 18ct Swiss Geneva hallmarks and is signed ‘Montres Rolex SA Geneva Switzerland’.
+The inside of the case-back is signed ‘Montres Rolex SA Geneva Switzerland’ and carries the Rolex model reference 1625 with 18ct Swiss Geneva hallmarks.

-The 18ct pink gold Rolex Jubilee bracelet is original to this watch and is of full size, complete with its original 18 links plus Rolex adjustable clasp.
+The 18ct pink gold Rolex Jubilee bracelet is original to this watch and is of its full size, complete with its original 18 links plus the Rolex adjustable clasp.
 The bracelet has been lightly used and has simply required a gentle polish to bring it back to the condition you see here.
-Please note, it is rare enough to find a Pink Gold Turn-O-Graph as early as this one.
-But to find one complete with its original Pink Gold bracelet is incredibly rare.
+Please note, it is rare enough to find a pink gold Turn-O-Graph as early as this one, but to find one complete with its original pink gold bracelet is incredibly rare.

 The Box and Papers

 Although there are no original papers with the watch, the numbers and markings are all correct, dating this watch to c1961.

 Detailed particulars will be included with our purchase receipt for your interest and security.
 A separate insurance valuation for the replacement value of this watch will also be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than 100% genuine, authentic and original, a full refund will be given at any time”.